Blog

 Conclusion

 German language proficiency is not a barrier to studying in Germany.
 With over 1,800 English-taught Master's programs, you can complete your entire degree in English.
-However, investing time in learning German, even to A2–B1 level, will significantly improve your experience in daily life, career prospects, and social integration.
+However, investing time in learning German, even to A2 to B1 level, will significantly improve your experience in daily life, career prospects, and social integration after graduation.

 Start your journey with our German language courses or explore English-taught programs on our program finder.